 7. Reflect on your actions

 It is also extremely important to reflect on your actions and words while dealing with someone who suffers from miserable husband syndrome.
 Understand and acknowledge the triggers.
-While it would be wrong to assume that your husband’s grumpiness and moodiness is your fault, accept it when it is.
+While it would be wrong to assume that your husband’s grumpiness and moodiness are happening due to you, accept it when it is.

 It is one of the most important steps to take if you want to work on your marriage and be happy with a miserable husband.
 In a marriage or any relationship, there will be times when your partner is frustrated because of something you did or said.
 Your actions may have triggered his anger due to which your husband is moody and distant all the time.

-Try to identify and understand what it is about your behavior that triggers the angry reaction and accept responsibility.
-Your acceptance will reduce the tension and distance between both partners and strengthen your relationship.
+Try to identify and understand what it is about your behavior that triggers the angry reaction and take your responsibility accordingly.
+Your acceptance will reduce the tension and distance between you two and strengthen your relationship.
 It’ll also improve communication in the relationship because your acknowledgment will send a clear message to your husband that he can discuss his worries with you without the fear of losing you or being judged.

-An irritable husband’s behavior can leave you feeling drained out, negative, frustrated and miserable.
-If things have spiraled out of control or you see no improvement in the relationship, then by all means, consider other options.
+An irritable husband’s behavior can leave you feeling drained out, negative, frustrated, and miserable.
+If things have spiraled out of control or you see no improvement in the relationship, then, by all means, consider other options.
 The consequences of staying in an unhappy marriage could be grave.
 Anugrah says, “It can be very taxing on one’s mental health to have a spouse with chronic moodiness or irritability.

-It causes one to become hypervigilant or stay in a situation of constant stress.
+“It causes one to become hypervigilant or stay in a situation of constant stress.
 It may also cause the emotional atmosphere of the house to be gloomy.
 The burden of making things pleasant for the whole family, then, rests on just one partner.
 Spouses often find each other’s moods contagious.
-Thus, their being miserable can cause you to become miserable.”
+Thus, their being miserable can cause you to become miserable as well.”